MesangaE/Python-app/README.md

 I have other ideas to enhance your application, but that is not the focus for now.
 The focus is to dockerize an application and push it to AWS ECR.

 1. Create additional routes for different pages.
 2. Use Flask templates (Jinja2) to render dynamic HTML content.
 3. Incorporate a database (e.g., SQLite, MySQL, or PostgreSQL) to store and retrieve data.
 4. Implement user authentication and authorization.
 5. Deploy your Flask app to a web hosting service or cloud platform.

-<h2>Building the Flask Web Application, Dockerize and Push to AWS Elastic Container Registry</h2>
+<h2>Building Flask Web Application, Dockerize and Push to AWS Elastic Container Registry</h2>

     The real idea of this project was to authenticate securely to our cloud environments with OpenID connect using a GitHub actions workflow.
 Hardcoding values like access keys in my opinion are violating the least privileged rule by increasing the scope of Github's permission to access AWS resources.
 Let us walk through